pramilapoudel397/pramilapoudel397/README.md

 - 👋 Hi, I’m @pramilapoudel397
 - 👀 I’m interested in Mobile app development
-- 🌱 I’m currently working in Flutter Mobile App development
+- 🌱 I’m currently working as a Junior Flutter developer
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...